strapi/strapi/CONTRIBUTING.md

 - Fork the repository and create your new branch from `master`.
 - Run `yarn setup` in the root of the repository.
-- If you’ve fixed a bug or added code that should be tested, please make sure to add tests
+- If you've fixed a bug or added code that should be tested, please make sure to add tests
 - Ensure the following test suites are passing:
   - `yarn test:unit`
   - `yarn test:front`